Nice House of Plastics are a manufacturer of household and industrial plastic Items, providing the East African Region.

 The company produces a wide range of products, supporting industries ranging from Agricultural, Dental, Packaging, Tableware, Furniture and more.

-Having previously used a sourcing tool that failed to deliver results, Nicholas Biase, Head of Finance and IT, came across Market Dojo while looking to identify a solution capable of running several large tenders.
+Having previously used a sourcing tool that failed to deliver results, Nicholas Biase, Head of Finance and IT, came across Sourcing Dojo while looking to identify a solution capable of running several large tenders.
 His previous experience with eSourcing was limited and the solution he initially trialled fell short in his expectations.

 “Apart from one failed experience prior, we weren’t previously using eSourcing at all, it was quite a new process for us.
-The other solution we had trialled did pretty much what Market Dojo does, but it was not as robust as Market Dojo.
+The other solution we had trialled did pretty much what Sourcing Dojo does, but it was not as robust as Sourcing Dojo.
 We tried to make it work, but it didn’t work out well, for two main reasons.
 One, the software wasn’t very intuitive.
 And secondly, it wasn’t easy to use.
 The suppliers were really struggling with it and the functionality was quite limited.

-The fact that Market Dojo operates an on-demand business model, was of massive benefit to NICE HoP.
+The fact that Sourcing Dojo operates an on-demand business model, was of massive benefit to NICE HoP.
 They were able to use the software on an event basis, due to the limited number of eAuctions they planned to run.

 But how did a company with limited experience in eSourcing come to the conclusion of needing a specialist solution?